Commute-ai/.github/docs/wow.md

 **Monday:**

 ```
-1. Team creates user story: "User can login"
+1. Team creates user story in .github repo: "User can login"
-2. Break into subtasks:
+2. Break into subtasks in specific repos:
-   - #5 "Setup FastAPI auth" (backend, assigned to Alice)
+   - Commute-ai/backend#5 "Setup FastAPI auth" (assigned to Alice)
-   - #6 "Create login screen" (ui, assigned to Bob)
+   - Commute-ai/ui#6 "Create login screen" (assigned to Bob)
-3. Add to Week 1 milestone
+3. Add user story to Week 1 milestone in .github
+4. Link subtasks to user story in description
 ```

 **During Week:**

 ```
 Alice & Bob:
-- Move issues to "In Progress"
+- Move issues to "In Progress" on project board
 - Develop and commit code
 - Create PRs with "Closes #5" / "Closes #6"
 - Review each other's work